effector/effector/docs/ecosystem-development/unit-shape-protocol.md

 Q: How frequently `@@unitShape`-function is called?

-A: Normally, it depends on a UI-library.
-For example, `effector-react` calls it once per component render, but `effector-solid` calls it once per component mount.
+A: As many times as `useUnit` itself is called - it depends on a UI-library.
+For example, `effector-react` calls it as any other hook - once per component render, but `effector-solid` calls `useUnit` once per component mount.

 ---